CSC207-2023Y-UofT/course-project-sweatsquad-sync/README.md

   > The project is best imported into the IntelliJ editor (although it is also compatible with others, e.g., Eclipse).
 Upon import, IntelliJ will automatically recognize this as a Gradle repository.
   > Java JDK/SDK Version: The project's starter code was developed with SDK version 11.0.1.
 Make sure you're using this version or a later one to ensure compatibility.
 Note that JDK 16 or newer is also supported.
 - Gradle
   > This project utilizes Gradle as its build environment.
-Ensure that you have Gradle properly set up and functional on your machine.
+Ensure that you have Gradle properly set up (with JUnit Jupiter, JUnit/AssertJ Swing, and Mockito) and functional on your machine.

 - - -